Menu

 There was only one article that I was able to find about the United States Garbage Pail Kids All-New Series 5.
 The shortage of articles about the All-New Series 5 and anything relating to Garbage Pail Kids was probably because of the lack of advertising for the All-New Series 5 and the declining interest in Garbage Pail Kids.
 I also included any articles that I could find on Garbage Pail Kids that were printed around the time that the All-New Series 5 was released.

 In "The Comics Issue", volume 13 / issue number 5, of Vice magazine (see image above); there is an article on page 32 about the creation of Garbage Pail Kids and a so-called controversy between two of the Garbage Pail Kids co-creators, Mark Newgarden and Art Spiegelman.
 The article begins by making it sound as if Art Spiegelman was angry over Mark Newgarden's latest book's cover where the cover has the phrase, "Mark Newgarden, creator of Garbage Pail Kids" printed on it.
 For some reason, the author of the article wanted to twist the meaning of the phrase by implying that it contained an imaginary "the", which would make the phrase, "Mark Newgarden, the creator of Garbage Pail Kids".
-Anyone that is familiar with Garbage Pail Kids knows that it is a team effort to create any of the series.
+Anyone who is familiar with Garbage Pail Kids knows that it is a team effort to create any of the series.
 There is a tremendous amount of planning, writing, and artwork needed in order to put together a series.
 Yes, Mark Newgarden can put he is "creator of Garbage Pail Kids", and so can Art Spiegelman, John Pound, Tom Bunk, Jay Lynch, etc. The important part of the article is when it mentions Arthur Shorin (incorrectly spelled as Arthur Schor in the article) giving the approval to begin creating Garbage Pail Kids.
 Without the approval and financial backing, there would not be any Garbage Pail Kids series.
 You can create an endless amount of ideas, but if there are no means to implement those ideas then the ideas are of no use to anyone.
 The article ends by giving us a "who cares?" statement about the real creators of Garbage Pail Kids, which kind of defeats the purpose of taking the time to even write an article about the topic.
 On a side note, it was not easy to obtain a copy of the magazine at the time it was issued.
 I contacted Vice magazine for a copy, and they actually told me to look on eBay.
 Out of all the new issues of magazines that I have tried to get copies of, this was the only one that could not help with my request.

 In the August/September 2006 issue of Non-Sport Update magazine (see image above), there is a brief article on page 50 about the All-New Series 5.
 The article incorrectly states that there are four different puzzles that can be put together from the "a" card backs and six different puzzles that can be put together from the "b" card backs.
 There are only five different puzzles for the entire series, and all of them require a mixture of "a" and "b" card backs.
 The article also mentions the alphabet cards and magnet cards.
 While it was the magazine's opinion that the alphabet cards were great, most of the Garbage Pail Kids collectors I have heard from thought the insert cards were the weakest part of the series.
 Unfortunately, the article in Non-Sport Update was the only one I have come across about the All-New Series 5.
 I do not post the full Garbage Pail Kids articles that appear in Non-Sport Update because someone from the magazine complained to me about doing so.
 Other websites have posted full Non-Sport Update articles from the magazine.
 If the magazine does not want me to post their Garbage Pail Kids articles on my Garbage Pail Kids reference website, I will not post them, but they are the only publication to make any complaints about it.